gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: weighting_matrix_scaling_factor = DOUBLE

         Scaling of weighting matrix in objective function.
+This value should be chosen to obtain values of the objective function in a reasonable numerical range to prevent over- and underflows.
         Default: ``1``.

     .. option:: bartlett_kernel_lag = INTEGER